civictechsweden/civictech.se/_hackathons/hackathon-3-en.md

 ## What happens after registration?
-After registering we will send out more information about the project/s that are relevant for you, and what you can do to prepare on your own before the event.
-For those interested, there is an opportunity to come to a pre-meetup a week or two before the hack and prepare, by for example installing software needed for your project.
-This is to give us as much time as possible to be productive and avoid problems with installations during the day of the event .
-You can let us know if you are interested in the pre-meetup when registering, and we will try to find a suitable date.
+After registering we will send out more information about the project/s that are relevant for you, a schedule for the day and a list of participants.

+For those interested, there is an opportunity to come to a pre-meetup the 22/1 to prepare, by for example installing software or setting up a project locally.
+This is to give us as much time as possible to be productive and avoid problems with installations during the day of the event.

 If you want to be part of the planning of the event, there is a chat-channel on chat.civictech.se.
 The channel is private to ensure it consists of only women and non-binary people, so if you are interested to join you can provide your username for the chat when registering and you will be invited to the channel.